grantek/minisynth32/README.md

 # Minisynth 32

-**THIS PROJECT IS IN ALPHA STATE**

-I'm currently fine-tuning things, there is no guarantee that everything will work when put together.

 A 3D-printable MIDI synthesiser inspired by the Roland MT-32 and [clumsyMIDI](https://github.com/gmcn42/clumsyMIDI), and powered by the [mt32-pi](https://github.com/dwhinham/mt32-pi/wiki) MT-32 emulator.